abizer94/randomname1/drivers/steps_to_make_driver.md

 	d. we need to make it scroll too so if offset is greater than 80*2*(number of rows we want to see on screeen) if so we move all characters up one row and move cursor up one step

+2. Making a keyboard drivern once again I will use a older version PS/2 keyboard since usb keyboards have a much more complex structure with usb host controller to handle usb comms and a specific keyboard driver

+	a. keyboard drivers are significantly more annoying to make than a vga driver since we need to setup a IDT (interrupt discriptor table) basically with the PS/2 device there was a microcontroller that recieved the inputs stores info to port 0x60 and then sends an interrupt to the cpu

+	b.
+The cpu looks up how it needs to handle an interrupt in the IDT so the IDT has 256 entries each 8 bytes long for each type of interrupt it can come across There are 3 types of entries it can have
+	 1. Interrupt gates
+	 2. Trap gates
+	 3. Task gates
+	Interrupt and Trap gates can call custom handeler functions (ISR Interrupt service routine) Task gates are used to switch bw tasks to multitask the current state of a process is saved in a TSS task state segment and the TSS of the other task is loaded up
+	c. for this one we just need to do the Interrupts and not the rest

+	info for interrupt gates
+	1 offset 32 bit representation in memory address of the interrupt handler within the respective code seg 2 selector 16 bit selector code seg to jump to when invoking the handler this will be the kernel code seg 3 type 3 bits indicating gate type will be set to 110 for interrupt 4 1 bit sayinng if it is 32 bit code segment or not
+	5 2 bits showing privilage level we will set it to 00 6 1 bit showing if gate is active
+	7 some bits need to always be 0 in interrupt gates idk why

+	d.
+Making ISR for the keyboard

+	the first 32 ISRs are reserved for CPU specific interrupts like exceptions and faults setting these up is important since its how we know where we messed up in the later steps of defining irqs

+	1 first we define a general isr handler in c it will extract all necessary info related to an interrupt and act accordingly
+	a. we will just define a simple array that has string representation of all the interrupt numbers